Matthew 13

 “The Son of Man will send forth his angels, and they will gather out of his kingdom all stumbling blocks, and those who commit lawlessness,

 (c) His kingdom.
 In the parable, the field represents the world from which the tares, or the sons of the evil one, are removed.
 But here the evil ones are removed from the kingdom.
-Although the kingdom of God is not synonymous with the fallen world, the kingdoms of this world will become the kingdom of our Lord (Dan.
+The kingdom of God isn’t synonymous with the fallen world, but the kingdoms of this world will become the kingdom of our Lord (Dan.
 7:27, Rev. 11:15).
+In the fullness of time, God will bring all things in the heavens and on earth under the headship of his Son (Eph.
+1:10, Col. 1:20).

 Matthew 13:42